Mugen-Builders/cartesi-espresso-tutorial/deployment.md

 # Deploying your application

-Deploying a Cartesi dApp involves two steps: deploying a smart contract that defines your dApp on-chain and then instantiating a node that runs the application’s intended backend logic.
+Deploying a Cartesi dApp in production involves three major steps:
+1. Deploying the Rollups node to a cloud provider.
+2. Deploying the smart contracts that defines your application on-chain.
+3. Registering and deploying the application backend on the node.

 :::note